-Reporter and UN Bureau Chief of Islamic Republic News Agency (IRNA), Director-General of Domestic Press Department at Iran’s Ministry of Islamic Culture and Guidance during the presidency of Mohammad Khatami, Managing Editor of Aftab and Akhbar-e Eghtesad (Economic News), CEO of Ghalam (Pen) Publishers and a co-founder of the Society for the Defense of Press Freedom.
+Reporter and UN Bureau Chief of Islamic Republic News Agency (IRNA); Director-General of Domestic Press Department at Iran’s Ministry of Islamic Culture and Guidance during the presidency of Mohammad Khatami; Managing Editor of Aftab and Akhbar-e Eghtesad (Economic News); CEO of Ghalam (Pen) Publishers; Co-founder of the Society for the Defense of Press Freedom

 Insulting Iranian officials